joshuamhtsang/rabbitmq_with_threading/README.md

 You can now login to the Management UI at: http://localhost:8080/ For login use 'joshua' and 'guest' (this can be changed if you desire in the UI).

+Now you can spin up the consumer:

+$ python3 consumer.py

 Now you can publish the following message into the 'eric.request' queue:

 {